-Defrosting and Heating Equipment.
 Make sure the defrosters work.
 They are needed for safe driving.
-Make sure the heater is working, and that you know how to operate it.
-If you use other heaters and expect to need them (e.g., mirror heaters, battery box heaters, fuel tank heaters), check their operation.
+Make sure the heater is working and that you know how to operate it.
+If you use other heaters and expect to need them (e.g., heaters for the mirrors, battery boxes or fuel tanks), check their operation.

-Wipers and Washers.
+Wipers and washers

 Make sure the windshield wiper blades are in good condition.
 Make sure the wiper blades press against the window hard enough to wipe the windshield clean, otherwise they may not sweep off snow properly.
 Make sure the windshield washer works and there is washing fluid in the washer reservoir.